BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-I used to live and work in Central New Jersey, not far from Princeton.
+I used to live and work in Central New Jersey, not far from Princeton, New Jersey.
-I used to really like visiting Princeton.
-I loved thinking about and seeing its history.
+I used to love visiting Princeton; thinking about the history, seeing the historic places, and just the town overall.
 </p>

 <p>